akshay-gurujifoundation/adolescent-development-program-be/readme.md

 3. Access the application at `http://localhost:8080`.

 ---
+## Accessing the API Documentation

+This project uses Swagger to automatically generate API documentation.

+After running the application, you can access the Swagger UI for API documentation and testing at: [Swagger UI](http://localhost:8080/swagger-ui/index.html)

+The Swagger UI provides an interactive interface for exploring and testing all available APIs.

+---
 ## Testing

 The project includes unit and integration tests.
 You can run the tests using: